 A surplus exists when the actuarial valuation determines the Fund's accrued benefit payments are less than the net assets available for the payment of those benefits.

-When a member has a Combined Pensionable Service (CPS) relationship, the term "suspended" describes the member's status in the Plan(s) to which the member is no longer contributing.
+When a member has a CPS relationship, the term "suspended" describes the member's status in the Plan(s) to which the member is no longer contributing.
 For example, a MEPP member who moved from PSPP (forming a CPS relationship) is deemed "suspended" in PSPP, since they are no longer actively contributing to PSPP.